What is Transmission Control Protocol?

 TCP is widely used in various applications due to its reliability and error-checking capabilities.
 Here are some common use cases for TCP:

-• Email: Guarantees accurate delivery of emails.
+• Email: Ensures reliable delivery of messages.

 Advantages and Disadvantages of TCP